Oscar (TV serial)

-Oscar is a British TV serial first transmitted by BBC 2 in March 1985.
+Oscar is a British TV serial first transmitted by BBC2 in March 1985.
 All three episodes were directed by Henry Herbert, 17th Earl of Pembroke.
 Michael Gambon portrayed Oscar Wilde while other actors included Robin Lermitte as Lord Alfred Douglas, Tim Hardy as Alfred Taylor, Emily Richard as Constance Wilde and Norman Rodway as the Marquis of Queensberry.
 The serial concentrated on Wilde's trials and time in prison.